 Deep Dive

-The LAYER token has a maximum supply of 1 billion.
-Its utility is designed to align with the project's growth phases (Solayer Foundation).
-At launch, its primary function is governance, allowing holders to vote on protocol upgrades and ecosystem grants.
-Future utilities, dependent on network development, are planned to include using LAYER for gas fees on the InfiniSVM network and for participating in a proof-of-stake consensus mechanism to earn block rewards.
+LAYER is the native token of the Solayer ecosystem with a maximum supply of 1 billion.
+Its primary current utility is governance, allowing holders to vote on protocol upgrades, treasury management, and ecosystem grants.
+Future planned utilities include serving as the gas token for the InfiniSVM network and enabling holders to participate in proof-of-stake consensus to earn block rewards, though these are subject to design changes (Solayer Foundation).

 Conclusion